ddur/Warp-iMagick/README.md

 __Looking for more details?
 Then press [Help] button at the top-right of Warp iMagick Settings page.__

-# __Post Install [WordOps Nginx Server](https://wordops.net/) Configuration for WebP images:__
+# __Post Install: [WordOps Nginx Server](https://wordops.net/) WebP Configuration:__

-No Nginx configuration changes required.
+No Nginx configuration changes required to automatically serve Webp images to WebP enabled browsers.
 WebP redirection just works with default configuration.